-The level of treasury at the date of this registration document is not sufficient to finance the full completion of further phase III clinical studies (in adult or children) in Europe and/or in the United States, in particular in the event a phase II clinical study would be required by the FDA, and it will not be sufficient to finance developments beyond the matters set out in section 7 "Industry and business overview", such as all sales and marketing efforts associated with the commercialisation of any of its products, including gp-ASIT+TM in Germany, the United States and other European countries, as well as the performance of a likely phase IV clinical study for gp-ASIT+TM in Germany and the preparation and completion of next clinical study for hdm-ASIT+TM in Europe and in the United States.
+The level of treasury at the date of this registration document is not sufficient to finance the full completion of further phase III clinical study (in adult or children) with gp-ASIT+TM in Europe and/or any clinical development in the United States, in particular in the event a phase II clinical study would be required by the U.S. Food and Drug Administration (FDA), and it will not be sufficient to finance developments beyond the matters set out in section 7 "Industry and business over-view", such as all sales and marketing efforts associated with the commercialisation of any of its products, including gp-ASIT+TM in Germany, the United States and other European countries, as well as the performance of a likely phase IV clinical study for gp-ASIT+TM in Germany and the preparation and completion of next clinical study for hdm-ASIT+TM in Europe and in the United States, being noted that the next hdm-ASIT+TM product candidate (that will allow the implementation of the next clinical trial in hdm, i.e. a phase I/II, expected in 2019) will be selected from the outcome of the ex-vivo tests by H1 2018 (Please refer to Section 7 for the Company's strategy).